 About Denton Community Market

-The Denton Community Market is a 501c3 producer-only farmer’s market and art market in downtown Denton, Texas.
-The Market began in April of 2010 and features live music, kids activities, local farms, local artists, food trucks, food vendors and more!
+The Denton Community Market is a 501c3 nonprofit producer-only farmer’s market and art market in downtown Denton, Texas.
+The Market was founded in 2009.
+The first Markets began in April of 2010 and features live music, kids activities, local farms, local artists, food trucks, food vendors and more!
 Bring the family and friends and experience the best of Denton, Texas!

 Denton Community Market